Manikranth/Notes/Terraform/Notes.md

       /variable.tf
       /sematics.tf

-When you run the terrafrom aplly it run fine.
+When you run the terraform apply it runs fine.

-*** It is best wasy to use when dealing with the large infrasturecter. and run a specifi traget ressources:
+*** It is the best way to deal with a large infrastructure.
+And run specific target resources:

 ```shell
    Setting Refresh as False: